 The essential oil coming from the leaves of lemon balm.
 It has a sweet, fresh, citrus like fragrance that is lovely to smell but when it comes to skincare it's a mixed bag.
 Thanks to its tannin and polyphenol components it has antiviral, antibacterial and antifungal effects.
 In-vitro (made in the lab, not on people) studies have also shown that it has high concentrations of antioxidants.

 The downside is that 50-70% of the oil consists of fragrant components (citronellal, geranial, and neral) that might irritate sensitive skin.

-We are big fans or all kinds of roses as ornamental plants but when it comes to skincare, it's a mixed bag.
-Before we list out the good and the not-so-good, just one interesting thing.
+We are big fans of all kinds of roses as ornamental plants but when it comes to skincare, it is a mixed bag.
+Before we list out the good and the not so good, here is an interesting thing.

 The oil content in rose is very, very low so distilling rose essential oil requires huge amounts of rose flowers.
 It has such a wonderful scent that there are no comparable synthetic alternatives.
 You can probably guess that this means rose essential oil is expensive.... very very expensive.

 So the good things: thanks to its wonderful scent the high-end perfume industry loves rose oil.
-Also we, people love rose oil.
+Also, we (humans :)) love rose oil.
 We love its scent so much that it can heal headaches, depression, stress, and even grief.

-Rose oil contains more than 95 compounds, among them flavonoids, anthocyanins, vitamin C and quercetin that are all known for their medicinal properties and great antioxidant effect.
-Similar to a lot of other essential oils, it has antimicrobial properties too.
+Rose oil contains more than 95 compounds, among them flavonoids, anthocyanins, vitamin C, and quercetin that are all known for their medicinal properties and great antioxidant effects.
+Similar to many other essential oils, it has antimicrobial properties too.